Beginner Technique

-Last Possible Number Technique
+Last Possible Number

 The Last Possible Number technique, also known as "Naked Singles," involves systematically eliminating possible numbers for a cell until only one candidate remains.
 This is a process of elimination that focuses on individual cells rather than groups.